 With senior managers and business owners, one of the most basic technology fears is rooted in losing control.
 We don’t necessarily understand exactly how a new technology works, so our imaginations fill in the details.
-It’s human nature to want to be in control of our environment, and it’s scary to think that we might not have as much control as we had hoped.
+It’s human nature to want to control our environment, and it’s scary to think that we might not have as much control as we had hoped.

 Ivory Tower Effect

 Another question I always ask is, “Do you see senior managers walking the work area talking to you and your co-workers every few days?”
 There is usually some laughter, and someone will volunteer the information they rarely, if ever, get to talk with a senior manager.
-Senior managers who hole up in their offices and fail to interact with the only people who can actually accomplish the company’s mission are missing a tremendous opportunity to understand the problems and challenges faced by front-line workers.
+Senior managers who hole up in their offices and fail to interact with the only people who can accomplish the company’s mission are missing a tremendous opportunity to understand frontline workers’ problems and challenges.

 Walk-on Water Behavior

 I see a lot of this type of behavior.
-Senior managers who feel they are always the smartest person in the room and no one could have better ideas than they can decimate the morale of a company.
+Senior managers who feel they are always the smartest person in the room and no one could have better ideas than they can decimate a company’s morale.
 This my way or the highway mentality creates an absence of trust and leads to communication breakdown.
-Front-line employees give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
+Frontline employees give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
 This behavior can have various root causes: an obsession with individual success, obsessive-compulsive behavior, and withdrawal.

 Policies that Handicap Front Line Managers/Silo Mentality